Turks in Germany: Citizenship

 For decades Turkish citizens in Germany were unable to become German citizens because of the traditional German construct of "nationhood".
 The legal notion of citizenship was based on "blood ties" of a German parent (jus sanguinis) – as opposed to citizenship based on country of birth and residence (jus soli).
 This adhered to the political notion that Germany was not a country of immigration.
 For this reason, only those who were of partial Turkish origin (and had one parent who was ethnically German) could obtain German citizenship.

 In 1990 Germany's citizenship law was somewhat relaxed with the introduction of the Foreigner's Law; this gave Turkish workers the right to apply for a permanent residency permit after eight years of living in the country.
-In regards to people of Turkish origin born in Germany, who were also legally "foreign", they were given the right to acquire German citizenship at the age of eighteen, provided that they gave up their Turkish citizenship.
-Hence, they were deprived of the right to hold dual citizenship because it would increase the Turkish population in the country.
-Chancellor Helmut Kohl officially stated this as the main reason for denying dual citizenship in 1997 when he said the following:
+People of Turkish origin born in Germany, who were also legally "foreign", were given the right to acquire German citizenship at the age of eighteen, provided that they gave up their Turkish citizenship.
+There was no right to dual citizenship out of fears it would increase the Turkish population in the country.
+Chancellor Helmut Kohl officially gave this as the main reason for denying dual citizenship in 1997:

-Nonetheless, another citizenship reform law was soon introduced after Helmut Kohl finished his last term as Chancellor.
-The Citizenship Law of 1999, which was officially taken into effect on 1 January 2000, has facilitated the acquisition of German citizenship for people born outside of Germany, making it available to Turkish immigrants after eight years of legal residence in the country.
-The law's most innovative provision granted dual citizenship to Turkish-origin children born in Germany; however, this right to dual citizenship ends at age 23 and the bearers must decide whether to keep their German citizenship or the citizenship of their parent's country of birth.

-Former Turkish citizens who have given up their citizenship can apply for the 'Blue Card' (Mavi Kart), which gives them some rights in Turkey, such as the right to live and work in Turkey, the right to possess and inherit land or the right to inherit; however, they do not have the right to vote.
+However, in 1999 the centre-left government of Gerhard Schröder further liberalised Germany's citizenship laws.
+Non-citizens became eligible for naturalization after eight years of legal residence in the country, and children born in Germany to foreign parents automatically became citizens if at least one had been a permanent resident for at least eight years.
+Such children also gained a right to dual citizenship until the age of 23, at which point they had to choose between their German citizenship or the citizenship of their parent's country of birth.
+Former Turkish citizens who have given up their citizenship can apply for the 'Blue Card' (Mavi Kart), which gives them some rights in Turkey, such as the right to live and work in Turkey, the right to possess and inherit land or the right to inherit, but not the right to vote.

-In 2011 the Embassy of Germany, Washington, D.C. reported that as of 2005 there were 2 million Turks who already had German citizenship.
+In 2000, the year following the citizenship reform, a then-record 187,000 people were naturalised in Germany, 44% (83,000) of whom were of Turkish origin.
+Over the following two decades, a further 630,000 Turkish people took German citizenship.
+By 2011 the Embassy of Germany, Washington, D.C. reported that as of 2005 there were 2 million Turks who already had German citizenship.